Reiebenezer/Reiebenezer/README.md

 I developed this purely by myself.
 It is my greatest creation so far.

 [Petsafe](https://github.com/Reiebenezer/petsafe-v2)
 This is my only Java project.
-This was my submission for my group's final project in Object-Oriented Programming (OOP)
+This was my submission for my group's final project in Object-Oriented Programming (OOP).

 [NarsTrack](https://github.com/Reiebenezer/nars-track)
 This is a native QR code reader application built as part of a commission.
 It's my first delve at [Tauri](https://v2.tauri.app/), a [Rust](https://www.rust-lang.org/)-based cross-platform framework.